Skip to Main Content

 There are three different collections available on this platform: (1) Academic Complete, (2) College Complete, and (3) ProQuest Ebook Central Titles.
 See below for more information about each collection's user licenses.

 ProQuest Ebook Central Titles.
-Ebooks that are permanently owned will appear under the "ProQuest Ebook Central Titles" collection when you search for them using the library's website.
+Ebooks that are perpetually owned will appear under the "ProQuest Ebook Central Titles" collection when you search for them using the library's website.

-• Many ebooks that VCU Libraries permanently own are for 1 user only, although some are for 3 users, Unlimited, or have a Non-Linear license.
+• Many ebooks that VCU Libraries perpetually own are for 1 user only, although some are for 3 users, Unlimited, or have a Non-Linear license.

 • For ebooks with 1-user or 3-user licenses, you will not be able to view the book if 1 or 3 people respectively are using it, but you can try to access it again later by refreshing your browser.

-• For ebooks with Unlimited licenses, anyone at VCU can access those ebooks anytime, and because they fall under the "ProQuest Ebook Central Titles" collection, we have permanent access to those titles.
+• For ebooks with Unlimited licenses, anyone at VCU can access those ebooks anytime, and because they fall under the "ProQuest Ebook Central Titles" collection, we have perpetual access to those titles.

 • For ebooks with Non-Linear licenses, anyone can read the book at the same time but access to the title will be cut off once there have been a certain number of loans (usually 325).
 Ebooks with Non-Linear licenses are not yet noted in Alma but this information is being added (per Mary Anne Dyer, 9/15/20).